Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 of `source`/`destination` pairings and even mixed GlusterFS and Azure Storage ingress objects.

+Data ingress from on-premises to Windows pools is not supported.

 ### From Azure Storage (Blob and File)
 Data from Azure Storage can be ingressed to compute nodes in many different ways with Batch Shipyard.
 The recommended method when using Batch Shipyard